Île Platte: History

 Platte was discovered and named in 1769 for its low topography by Lieutenant de Lampériaire of La Curieuse.
-And it also known by its nickname ″ill Pllate″.
+And it also known by its nickname "ill Pllate".

 In the 1840s there was sufficient guano on the island to make it worthwhile excavating, and it was still won in the 20th century.
 A visitor in 1905 stated that 1500 tons had been taken off the island the month before he arrived.
-He also reported on the island's “beautiful plantation of coconuts which yields about 20,000 a month,” the fine condition of the palms presumably due to the guano rich soil.
+He also reported on the island's "beautiful plantation of coconuts which yields about 20,000 a month," the fine condition of the palms presumably due to the guano rich soil.
 The island was not always so productive.
-In 1864 the Great Britain Civil Commissioner complained that “despite 18 years’ occupation only 17 coconut trees have been planted”.
+In 1864 the Great Britain Civil Commissioner complained that "despite 18 years' occupation only 17 coconut trees have been planted".

-In 1828 Platte was proposed as a suitable location for an isolation camp for leprosy sufferers, but in 1838 the island was taken over by the British administration for use as a quarantine station for visiting ships instead.
+In 1828, Platte was proposed as a suitable location for an isolation camp for people with leprosy, but in 1838 the island was taken over by the British administration for use as a quarantine station for visiting ships instead.
 It did not prove entirely satisfactory.
-Being at some distance from authority, the crews of the ships, in particular the whalers, tended to amok, causing “depredations”.
-By 1864 the Civil Commissioner had further complaints about the use of Platte as a quarantine island.
-He did not think it ”of much potential utility because it is 71 miles from Mahé and vessels of 500 tons burden cannot approach nearer than 5 miles because of the dangerous reef.
-Also during the SE monsoon it is almost inaccessible to any vessel”.
-He was dubious as to the possibility of building any infrastructure on the island because “an erection on Flat Island would be…expensive – it is entirely coral with no timber, trees having been removed to plant coconuts…The only house is a hut constructed of leaves.
+Being at some distance from authority, the crews of the ships, in particular the whalers, tended to amok, causing "depredations".
+By 1864, the civil commissioner had further complaints about the use of Platte as a quarantine island.
+He did not think it "of much potential utility because it is 71 miles from Mahé and vessels of 500 tons burden cannot approach nearer than 5 miles because of the dangerous reef.
+Also during the SE monsoon it is almost inaccessible to any vessel".
+He was dubious as to the possibility of building any infrastructure on the island because "an erection on Flat Island would be...expensive – it is entirely coral with no timber, trees having been removed to plant coconuts...The only house is a hut constructed of leaves.
 No provisions except for fish are available.
-There is sufficient dead wood to burn lime and there is coral for building but all labourers and rations would have to come from Mahé at great expense”.
+There is sufficient dead wood to burn lime and there is coral for building but all labourers and rations would have to come from Mahé at great expense".
 He noted that the last time a ship was put in quarantine, Long Island was actually used, but his preference was to use Moyenne Island as the quarantine station.